iltommi/qdb-documentation/source/api/cpp.rst

         // error management
     }

 The largest difference between the C and C++ get calls are their memory allocation lifetimes.
-The C call :c:func:`qdb_get_buffer` allocates a buffer of the needed size and must be explicitly freed.
+The C call :c:func:`qdb_get` allocates a buffer of the needed size and must be explicitly freed.
 The C++ handle.get() method uses uses smart pointers to manage allocations lifetime.

 In C, you would write::

     char * allocated_content = 0;
     size_t allocated_content_length = 0;
-    r = qdb_get_buffer(handle, "entry", &allocated_content, &allocated_content_length);
+    r = qdb_get(handle, "entry", &allocated_content, &allocated_content_length);
     if (r != qdb_e_ok)
     {
         // error management